 Does it Really Matter…..?

 Yes, it really matters – the difference between life and death always matters.
-By the first century, perhaps in desperation, Greek/Roman religion had developed by incorporating the Mystery Religions from the east, and these were becoming hugely popular in the Roman Empire; that of Mithras, in particular, was the favourite among the soldiers.
+By the first century, perhaps in desperation, Greek/Roman religion had developed by incorporating the Mystery Religions from the east, and these were becoming hugely popular in the Roman Empire; that of Mithras was especially popular with the soldiers.
 Philosophies such as those of the Stoics and Epicureans were also popular among certain classes (e.g. Acts 17:16-34) as people were looking for hope and an escape from the dread eternity that lay before them in the bleak region of the Field of Asphodel.

 This God, Jesus Christ, said to his apostle, John: “Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell [hades] and of death” (Rev 1:18).
 And this message was spreading all around the Roman world.
 And Paul wrote that wonderful passage in 1 Corinthians 15 of resurrection and a blessed afterlife, proving by eye-witnesses that Jesus had himself been raised and become the first fruits of the dead who are to be raised (1 Cor 15:20).

 No wonder so many Greeks were drawn to the gospel!
 They now saw a different afterlife; they saw into an eternity that was so far removed from the dread-filled view of their own religion that they could see into infinity and themselves being in the presence of the God who had delivered them from their fear of death; indeed, from death itself; and who destroyed “him who had the power of death, that is, the devil” (Heb 2:14).